dart-lang/async/README.md

 # Async utilities package

-The `async` package will contain tools to work with asynchronous computations.
+Contains tools to work with asynchronous computations.

 The package contains sub-libraries with different utilities.